 In terms of demand, global economic growth is a major factor.
 In periods of rapid economic expansion, demand for oil rises, pushing prices higher, whilst economic slowdowns reduce demand and lead to lower prices.
 This was seen during the Covid-19 pandemic when the price of fuel plummeted in the UK.

 Other factors include currency fluctuations, especially the strength of the US dollar (in which oil is typically traded), and market speculation, as investors react to forecasts and trends.
-This contributes to price shifts, impacting fuel costs in the UK.
+This contributes to price shifts that influence oil prices in the UK and ultimately determine what drivers pay at the pump.

 Are oil prices rising right now?